 TERMS OF ACCEPTANCE

-Installation or use of this program signifies acceptance of the terms and conditions of the license.
+Installation or use of this program signifies acceptance of the terms and conditions of the licence.
 If you do not agree with them you must remove the software from your computer(s).
 SoftPerfect Research reserves all rights not expressly granted here.

 The main window features three tabs, the toolbar, the main menu, an interface combo box and additional controls: